AI coding plan comparison

 The pain is turning decisions into changed files.

-The pain is understanding, planning, or explaining before the code changes.
+The pain is understanding, planning, or explaining before code changes.

 Value trigger

-Worth it when weekly code changes, refactors, tests, or bug fixes move faster inside Cursor.
+Worth it when weekly refactors, tests, bug fixes, and repo edits move faster inside Cursor.

 Overlap risk